-Each dot in the chart below was a member of the Senate in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dayton is shown as a purple triangle. (analysis methodology)
+Dayton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Dayton sponsored bills primarily in these issue areas:

 Government Operations and Politics (25%) Commerce (14%) Health (12%) Law (12%) Social Welfare (10%) Economics and Public Finance (9%) Taxation (9%) Finance and Financial Sector (9%)